 Step 5: Caramelize Onions

 Meanwhile, heat a saute pan with the remaining 2 teaspoons of avocado oil.
 Saute onions over medium heat, adjusting heat as needed, until caramelized for 5-6 minutes, mixing constantly.

 Deglaze the pan if the bottom starts to brown with a splash of water.
 This will help caramelize the onions further.
 Only season with salt and pepper before removing from the pan.
 Transfer to a bowl or tray and cool down in the fridge once ready.
 The further caramelized these are, the more flavor they will have (see picture above).

 Step 6: Portion and Build Dish

-Once all the ingredients are cooled down, divide ingredients evenly into four containers.
-For exact macros, portion 1 cup of sweet potatoes, ¼ cup onions, topped by ¼ cup of brussels sprouts, and ¼ cup of the baked sausage.
+Once all the ingredients are cooled down, divide the ingredients evenly into four containers.
+For exact macros, portion 1 cup of sweet potatoes, ¼ cup of onions, topped by ¼ cup of Brussels sprouts, and ¼ cup of baked sausage.
 Top each container with 1 egg.